grapeot/blog/content/2025-year-end-en.md

 If we look at the labels without the dates, it’s easy to mistake this for the schedule of four different people:

 1. A Full-Time Knowledge Worker: Most weekdays are filled with solid blocks of 09:00–17:00/18:00 work, meetings, onsite visits, R&D workshops, company events, etc.
-2. A Deeply Committed Indie Developer & Educator: A near-constant stream of LLM courses, video production, prep work, capstone projects, homework, and Q&A. Projects like NSF, MCP, AI Builder, SecondMind, astronomy builds, Android, Apple Watch, AVP, Stripe...
-These aren't just one-off experiments; they are waves of projects sustained over months.
+2. A Deeply Committed Indie Developer & Educator: A near-constant stream of projects throughout the year:

     * LLM course / course video / course prep / capstone / homework / Q&A
     * NSF / MCP / AI Builder / SecondMind / astronomy build / Android / Apple Watch / AVP / Stripe...
 These aren't just one-off experiments; they are waves of projects sustained over months.

 3. A Primary Caregiver Parent: The TT care (childcare) block from 07:30–09:00 is almost daily throughout the year.
 Evenings and weekends are dominated by TT care, trips, zoos, parks, the Museum of Flight, Dragon Park, farmers markets...
-A conservative estimate puts direct care at roughly 800–1,000 hours for the year.
-That’s practically a second full-time job.
+A conservative estimate:

     * Average 1–1.5 hours every morning
     * Often another 1–3 hours on evenings and weekends